khalid-el-masnaoui/MySql-Notes/ARCHITECTURE.md

 > If the data is in _page cache_, the kernel is bypassed and read operations are performed at memory speed.
 If the data is not in  _page cache_, a page-fault is issued and the kernel looks for the data for that page and loads the data in _page cache_ to be accessible to the application.

  > It’s very common for database engines to use this mechanism to access data files.

+#### **Asynchronous IO**

+> Asynchronous _IO (AIO)_ is a mechanism that prevents the calling thread from blocking.
+The application schedules the asynchronous operations using the _io_submit_ system call, but it’s not blocked.
+So, the _IO_ operation and the application logic can run in parallel.
+A separate _io_getevents_ system call is used to wait for and get the data as part of a completed _IO_ operation.

 ##### [References]
 - [High Performance MySQL: Optimization, Backups, and Replication Book](https://www.amazon.com/High-Performance-MySQL-Optimization-Replication/dp/1449314287)